Jon Challinor: Cambridge United and Mansfield Town

-He joined Conference Premier rivals Cambridge United on a two-year contract for a £15,000 fee on 6 August 2008.
-His debut came in a 1–0 win away to Northwich Victoria on 9 August 2008, and scored his first goal with a stoppage time winner in a 1–0 home win over Lewes on 7 October 2008.
+Challinor joined Conference Premier rivals Cambridge United on a two-year contract for a £15,000 fee on 6 August 2008.
+His debut came in a 1–0 win away to Northwich Victoria on 9 August, and scored his first goal with the winner in the first minute of stoppage time of a 1–0 home win over Lewes on 7 October.
 Soon after he was told by manager Gary Brabin to provide more support for the team's strikers, with Challinor agreeing, saying "It will put the added responsibility on me to start shooting and take some pressure off the forwards.
 If the midfield can get some goals as well, then that will help the team".
-He immediately followed this up with the winning goal against Weymouth in a 1–0 home win on 11 October 2008, coming from a low right-footed shot into the corner from 25 yards.
+He immediately followed this up with the winning goal against Weymouth in a 1–0 home win on 11 October, coming from a low right-footed shot into the corner from 25 yards.

 Challinor's first sending off for Cambridge came after receiving a second yellow card during a 5–0 home defeat to Crawley Town in the FA Trophy second round on 14 January 2009.
-He made his return from suspension in a 1–1 home draw with Oxford United on 29 January 2009.
+He made his return from suspension in a 1–1 home draw with Oxford United on 29 January.
 Challinor came on as a 79th-minute substitute for Paul Carden in the 2009 Conference Premier play-off final at Wembley Stadium, in which Torquay United won 2–0.
-Having struggled to make an impact for Cambridge in 2008–09, which he finished with two goals in 39 appearances, he was transfer listed.
+Having struggled to make an impact for Cambridge in the 2008–09 season, which he finished with two goals in 39 appearances, he was transfer listed.